Rishi0002/Plantime/README.md

 9. Basically other stuff like sticking to the colour palette, making right colour contrast.
 10. I changed the time schedule in today's care to horizontal because I wanted to put plant cards and this design would let me put them and not make the design look ugly or weird.

 And with these details and consitency issues solved I finished my static prototype.
+Here is the [figma link](https://www.figma.com/file/K7DFzcg7XGtOOa3wEqoY8h/Plantime-Prototype-v1?node-id=0%3A1).

 ---